humanascode/IaCBootcamp/Lab Guides/Day1-Lab/readme.md

 ### 1. Authenticate with Azure
 - Open your terminal or command prompt
 - Run the command `az login` to authenticate with your Azure account
+>**Note**: If you installed az cli while VSCode is open, you may need to restart VSCode to get the az cli to work
 - Follow the instructions to sign in with your account
 - After signing in, run `az account show` to ensure you are working on the correct subscription